forge42dev/seo-tools/README.md

 #  seo-tools

 SEO Tools is a collection of tools to help you with your SEO efforts.
-It includes tools to help you with keyword research, link building, and more.
+It includes tools to help you with sitemaps, robots.txt, canonical links, structured data, and metadata.
+The package is split into smaller submodules so you can only import the parts you need, in spirit of good SEO we want your bundle as small as possible.

 ## Installation